BrownBox/bbconnect/readme.txt

 1. Activate the plugin
 2. Go to **My Profile** to see the new layout
 3. Go to **Users** to try out the new search utility
-4. Go to **EnvoyConnect Options** to configure the options
+4. Go to **BBConnect Options** to configure the options
-5. Go to **EnvoyConnect Options > Manage Fields** to add fields and modify the new layout
+5. Go to **BBConnect Options > Manage Fields** to add fields and modify the new layout

-Documentation and tutorials can be found online at [EnvoyConnect.com](http://bbconnect.com/support/).
+Documentation and tutorials can be found online at [BBConnect.com](http://bbconnect.com/support/).

 == Frequently Asked Questions ==

 = What's this all about? =

-Since 2010 we've built out EnvoyConnect to meet the needs of clients in both the for-profit and non-profit sectors who were managing thousands of user profiles and financial transactions.
+Since 2010 we've built out BBConnect to meet the needs of clients in both the for-profit and non-profit sectors who were managing thousands of user profiles and financial transactions.
 Most of our clients wanted an integrated approach to relationship management that simply couldn't be found with hosted solutions and the constant juggling between several different applications was too cumbersome.
-In 2012 we decided to release EnvoyConnect as a plugin everyone could use but we took a year to ensure that we had a mature and stable product to offer before releasing it.
+In 2012 we decided to release BBConnect as a plugin everyone could use but we took a year to ensure that we had a mature and stable product to offer before releasing it.
 We hope you find it useful.

 = What's with the name? =

-The "Pau" in EnvoyConnect is a stylized acronym for "Perspectives on the Actions of Users."
+The "Pau" in BBConnect is a stylized acronym for "Perspectives on the Actions of Users."
 You can pronounce it "paw" or "pow" as you like -- it answers to either.

 == Screenshots ==